PhilipQuirke/SkyCombAnalystHelp/Model.md

 # Purpose
 This tool supports several image processing models that can be applied to videos.

-The models output markedly different images.
+The processes output markedly different images.
-Example model outputs are shown [here](./Static/ModelExamples.png).
+Example process outputs are shown [here](./Static/ModelExamples.png).

-# Simple Models
+# Simple Processes
-A few "simple" models process each video frame independently.
+A few "simple" proceses transform each video frame independently.
 No data is persisted between frames:

 - None: No changes to the input image are made.
 The output mirrors the input.
 Useful for debugging & measuring processing "overhead".
 - Smooth: Smooths or average each pixel value in each frame.
 Useful on "staticy" input.
 The "SmoothPixels"" setting determines the area over which each pixel is smoothed.
 The "SmoothProcess" setting sets the algorithm to one of: